Comprehensive Wisconsin Coverage

 Extreme Heat Domain (11% of Overall)

 Extreme heat risk combines the EVR residual risk calculation with wet bulb temperature and climate trend adjustments.
+As of the 2026-05-20 horizon reconciliation (review finding Q7), the calculator returns TWO horizons in the same payload and they are kept strictly separated downstream.

 Five Components

-- 40% increase in heat event frequency by 2050 (RCP4.5)
+- 40% increase in heat event frequency by 2050 (RCP4.5) applied as the NOAA frequency multiplier in the trajectory exposure component

-- 2–4°F warming projected for Wisconsin by 2050
+- 2–4°F warming projected for Wisconsin by 2050 (NOAA WICCI midpoint 1.35 used as the trajectory climate-trend factor)

 Utilities Domain (Supplementary Assessment)